Naveenanandhan510/M3_WIPER-CONTROL-SYSTEM/5_Report/readme.md

 * Smart Wiper Control System uses infrared sensor which is implemented in the latest cars but it has few disadvantages.

 * The One is space occupied on the screen is small and the second (main) drawback is need of clear wiping on the windscreen, where the sensor is placed.

+## CONCLUSION

+* Wiper system is controlled by using STM32 and ARM based microcontroller.

+## REFERENCE

+* Referred push button to control the LED's of STM32.

+* Surefed in internet regarding CODING.